top of page

 About

-I work large because I believe art should command space, not merely decorate it.
+I believe art should command space, not merely decorate it.
 My intention is not just to be seen, but to stop people in their tracks.
 I create work designed to transform environments, provoke curiosity, and spark emotional connection.
 Whether it's a commuter rushing by, a traveler pausing for breath, or a child looking up in awe, my art is a call to engagement.
 It invites viewers to see differently, to feel deeply, and to remember.

 My foundation was forged in the high-energy environment of Los Angeles mural studios, where I cut my teeth painting commissions for private residences, office buildings and luxury hotels in Las Vegas.
 I was on teams assigned to paint panoramic vistas that would let visitors from all over the world experience a bit of ancient Roman history, tour the magic of Egypt, and imagine they are on a beach in the middle of a desert of dreams.
 That experience honed my technical mastery: realism, depth, scale, lighting, and stylistic versatility.
 But more importantly, it taught me how to shape atmosphere - how to own a wall, a ceiling, an environment.